dispatchrabbi/article-appstate/bower_components/can/component/component.md

     })

-The secret is that the `<panel>` element listens to when it is inserted and adds its data to the tabs's list of panels with:
+The secret is that the `<panel>` element listens to when it is inserted and adds its data to the tabs' list of panels with:

     this.element.parent().scope().addPanel( this.scope );